Izithakazelo Zakwa Maseko Clan Names History and Origin

 Maseko is an elephant.
 The Maseko clan can be found throughout South Africa with 99 percent of those bearing this name residing there, but can also be found in Swaziland and Lesotho.

-See Also Izithakazelo Zakwa Chiliza Clan Names History and Origin
+See Also Izithakazelo Zakwa Makhubela Clan Names History and Origin

 Originating in Nguni culture, their family comprises many sub-clans which are each identified by its own unique masi.
 Within each sub-clan are multiple individual masis which collectively comprise their clan as they evolve over time.
 This process continues.